 Critical Analysis and Assessment of the Selected Strategy and Campaign

 The NTS and ‘Every cigarette is doing you damage’ campaign are generally suitable approaches in influencing the adoption of positive behavioural and lifestyle changes, which are instrumental in improving the target population group's overall health and wellbeing.
 Health promotion strategies and campaigns for the older people are usually intended to fulfil three key objectives, including maintaining and improving the functional capacities of the older persons, sustaining and promoting the ability of these people to practice self-care, and strengthening the social network of the target population (Golinowska, Groot, Baji & Pavlova, 2016).
 The main focus of these health promotion strategies on senior individuals is to promote their quality of life, longevity, and independence.
-Further, they also have an additional goal to fulfill, promoting the social integration and participation of the senior populations to enhance the quality of life among the senior population.
+Further, they also have an additional goal to fulfil, promoting the social integration and participation of the senior populations to enhance the quality of life among the senior population.
 This is in line with evidence showing that social activities and social bonds are essential to healthy aging among seniors.
-For instance, taking part in some cultural events, keeping social networks, continuing with one’s profession, and learning different activities later on in life are the keystones to promoting healthy aging among the seniors (Golinowska, Groot, Baji & Pavlova, 2016).
+For instance, taking part in some cultural events, keeping social networks, continuing with one’s profession, and learning different activities later in life are the keystones to promoting healthy aging among the seniors (Golinowska, Groot, Baji & Pavlova, 2016).
 It is also important to note that seniors are not well-integrated into the community due to limited participation and social life; however, health promotion strategies enhance their inclusion in the community through various social activities.
 These strategies are always informal and straightforward.
 They only need a well-established transport infrastructure and social networks, and there is no direct external source of funding required.

 Moreover, studies have shown that health promotion activities such as engaging in regular physical exercises, eating healthier meals and positively impacting the overall health and wellbeing of older people (Stephens, Breheny & Mansvelt, 2015).
 These interventions help strengthen the ability of older people to fight illnesses and diseases by improving the blood flow through their systems.
 Additionally, the identified health promotion activities also help promote older people's psychological and social wellness, thereby contributing towards their overall health and wellbeing.
 From a critical perspective, it is arguable that the NTS and ‘Every cigarette is doing you damage’ campaign apply the health promotion theory to healthy ageing known as the Health Belief Model (HBM).
 The HBM is a health promotion theory that offers a comprehensive conceptual framework for promoting healthy behaviours and lifestyle changes within the human population (Carpenter, 2010).